OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

+Defining your own URL scheme and using it can become a risk in this case, if data is sent to it from an external party and processed in the app.

 #### Remediation

-Defining your own URL scheme should be avoided.
-If it is needed to call an intent via an URL, it should be considered to use toUri()<sup>[2] [3]</sup>.
+URL schemes can be used for deeplinking, which is a widespread and convenient methodology for launching a native mobile app via a link<sup>[3]</sup> and doesn't represent a risk by itself.

-Data coming in through URL schemes, which is processed by the app should also be validated, as described in the test case "Testing Input Validation and Sanitization".
+Nevertheless data coming in through URL schemes which is processed by the app should be validated, as described in the test case "Testing Input Validation and Sanitization".

 #### References